GRousselet/blog/README.md

 # blog
-code and data for posts from https://garstats.wordpress.com
+Code and data for posts from https://garstats.wordpress.com

+All data have a CC BY license.

+All code is released under a GNU GPL license version 3.